FaultyTwo/MAX51X-arduino-lib/README.md

 ```
 Set both DAC outputs with respective values at the same time.

-**^Limit to MAX518/519, and is considered as error when invoked with MAX517 class.**
+**^Limited to MAX518/519, and is considered as error when invoked with MAX517 class.**

 ```C
 void powerOff(bool dac); // FOR MAX518/MAX519